 Burundi Coffee Flavor Profile

-The coffees from Burundi are one-of-a-kind and beloved for their juicy acidity, bright stone fruit notes, and rich body.
+Coffees from Burundi are one-of-a-kind and beloved for their juicy acidity, bright stone fruit notes, and rich body.
 Burundi’s wet-processed beans are unique and often “double fermented” or “double washed” for 12 hours after they are depulped and before they are dried.
 This particular process produces a very delicious and clean cup.
-The sweet and clean characteristics of Burundian coffee is often compared to their neighboring country, Rwanda.
+The sweet and clean characteristics of Burundian coffee are often compared to their neighboring country, Rwanda.
 The flavors you discover from a Burundi bean are balanced and refined.
 They have the extraordinary ability to deliver a citrusy brightness while also harmonizing with caramelly flavors.
 This versatility allows any coffee connoisseur to discover a Burundian coffee they enjoy!